-Risk versus the liabilities The Trustees will monitor and review the investment strategy with respect to the liabilities when deemed necessary.
+Risk Description Risk versus the liabilities The Trustees will monitor and review the investment strategy with respect to the liabilities in conjunction with each actuarial valuation.
 The investment strategy will be set with consideration to the appropriate level of risk required for the funding strategy as set out in the Scheme's Statement of Funding Principles.
-Covenant risk The creditworthiness of the employers and the size of the pension liability relative to the employers' earnings are monitored on a regular basis.
+Covenant risk The creditworthiness of the Scheme's sponsoring employers and the size of the pension liability relative to the employers' earnings are monitored on a regular basis.
 The appropriate level of investment risk is considered with reference to the strength of the employer covenant.
 Solvency and mismatching This risk is addressed through the asset allocation strategy and ongoing triennial actuarial valuations.
 The Trustees are aware that the asset allocation required to minimise the volatility of the solvency position may be different from that which would minimise the volatility on the Scheme's funding basis.
 Asset allocation risk The asset allocation is detailed in the Appendix to this Statement and is monitored on a regular basis by the Trustees.
-Investment manager risk The Trustees monitor the performance of each of the Scheme's investment managers on a regular basis in addition to having meetings with each manager from time to time as necessary.
+Investment manager risk The Trustees monitor the performance of each of the Scheme's investment manager on a regular basis in addition to having meetings with each manager from time to time as necessary.
 The Trustees have a written agreement with each investment manager, which contains a number of restrictions on how each investment manager may operate.
 Governance risk Each asset manager is expected to undertake good stewardship and positive engagement in relation to the assets held.
-The Trustees monitor these and will report on the managers' practices in their annual Implementation Statement.
-ESG/Climate risk The Trustees have considered long-term financial risks to the Scheme and ESG (Environmental, Social and Governance) factors, including climate risk are potentially financially material and will continue to develop its policy to consider these, alongside other factors, when selecting or reviewing the Scheme's investments in order to avoid unexpected losses.
+The Trustees monitor these and will report on the manager's practices in their annual Implementation Statement.
+ESG/Climate risk The Trustees have considered long-term financial risks to the Scheme and ESG factors as well as climate risk are potentially financially material and will continue to develop its policy to consider these, alongside other factors, when selecting or reviewing the Scheme's investments in order to avoid unexpected losses.
 Concentration risk Each investment manager is expected to manage broadly diversified portfolios and to spread assets across a number of individual shares and securities.
 Liquidity risk The Scheme invests in assets such that there is a sufficient allocation to liquid investments that can be converted into cash at short notice given the Scheme's cashflow requirements.
 The Scheme's administrators assess the level of cash held in order to limit the impact of the cashflow requirements on the investment policy.
 Currency risk The Scheme's liabilities are denominated in sterling.
 The Scheme may gain exposure to overseas currencies by investing in assets that are denominated in a foreign currency or via currency management.
+Currency hedging is employed to manage the impact of exchange rate fluctuations.

-Loss of investment

-The risk of loss of investment by each investment manager and custodian is assessed by the Trustees.
+Loss of investment The risk of loss of investment by each investment manager and custodian is assessed by the Trustees.
 This includes losses beyond those caused by market movements (e.g. default risk, operational errors or fraud).
-The Trustees undertake an annual review of the internal controls and processes of each of the investment managers.

-7. Expected return on investments
+Expected return on investments